0x5c0f/00/nodes/作业/cluster00/zabbix/zabbix.i.md

 source /data/softsrc/zabbix-4.0.26/database/mysql/data.sql;

-GRANT ALL PRIVILEGES ON *.* TO 'zabbix'@'127.0.0.1'  Identified by "NQHWbkuyjpZ84dWt";
+GRANT ALL PRIVILEGES ON zabbix.* TO 'zabbix'@'127.0.0.1'  Identified by "NQHWbkuyjpZ84dWt";
-GRANT ALL PRIVILEGES ON *.* TO 'zabbix'@'localhost'  Identified by "NQHWbkuyjpZ84dWt";
+GRANT ALL PRIVILEGES ON zabbix.* TO 'zabbix'@'localhost'  Identified by "NQHWbkuyjpZ84dWt";